BlueLink's ongoing and recent projects

 Journalism by Women for Women

+In-depth journalistic articles created by young and active female journalists and women who want to work in the field of independent journalism in the public interest contribute to overcoming discrimination against women and young girls in journalistic content and practice.
 The materials were realized within Euromegdan as part of the project "Journalism by Women for Women", implemented by BlueLink with the financial support of the Bulgarian Fund for Women.
 The activities aimed to sharpen the professional pen of journalists, so as to create quality content on the problems and challenges facing women, counteracting the increasingly degrading content in the media.

-Re-Vision the Economy in the Balkans: Change Policy not Climate
+Re-Vision the Economy in the Balkans: Change Policy, not Climate

 Let's free ourselves from tobacco advertisement

-As part of the project "Addressing Policy Loopholes for Comprehensive Ban of Tobacco Advertising, Promotion and Sponsorship and 100% Smoke-Free Law in Bulgaria", funded by the International Union Against Tuberculosis and Lung Diseases, the Smoke-Free Life Coalition and BlueLink joined forces for the adoption of a comprehensive ban on advertising, promotion and sponsorship of tobacco products in Bulgaria.
+As part of the project "Addressing Policy Loopholes for Comprehensive Ban of Tobacco Advertising, Promotion and Sponsorship and 100% Smoke-Free Law in Bulgaria", funded by the International Union Against Tuberculosis and Lung Diseases, the Smoke-Free Life Coalition and BlueLink joined forces for the adoption of a comprehensive ban on advertising, promotion, and sponsorship of tobacco products in Bulgaria.

 Sectoral Policies to Enhance Commitment to Improving the Ecosystem Services in Bulgaria